 In the late ’70s and early ’80s, a popular dog used for guarding property was the Doberman Pinscher.

-The “Dobie,” as it is affectionately referred to by dog fans, is fiercely loyal and very protective.
+The “Dobie,” affectionately referred to by dog fans, is fiercely loyal and very protective.
 These qualities make it both a good dog to own and a terrifying dog to encounter.

 Dobermans have been known to attack intruders and maul intruders viciously.
 It’s part of the reason why some people fear Dobermans so much.

-There are also several dogs that look like Dobermans, which those same people might be afraid of just because of the looks of these lookalike breeds.
+Several dogs look like Dobermans, which those same people might be afraid of just because of the looks of these lookalike breeds.